 Releases are created with the

 sentry-cli releases new command.
-It takes at the very least a version identifier that uniquely identifies the relases.
-It can be arbitrary but for certain platforms recommendations exist:
+It takes at the very least a version identifier that uniquely identifies the releases.
+There are a few restrictions -- the release name cannot:

 - for mobile devices use

 package-name@version-number+build-number.
 Do not use

 VERSION_NUMBER (BUILD_NUMBER)as the parenthesis are used for display purposes (firstname.lastname@example.org+2 becomes 1.0 (2)), so invoking them will cause an error.

 - if you use a DVCS we recommed using the identifying hash (eg: the commit SHA,

 da39a3ee5e6b4b0d3255bfef95601890afd80709).
 You can let sentry-cli automatically determine this hash for supported version control systems with